Aware Senior Care Blog

 Arm Weakness – Is one arm weak or numb?
 Ask the person to raise both arms.
 Does one arm drift downward?

 Speech Difficulty – Did speech suddenly become slurred?
 Is the person unable to speak or hard to understand?

 Time to call 9-1-1 – If you or someone you are with is experiencing one or more of these symptoms, even if the symptoms go away, call 9-1-1 and get to the hospital immediately.
 Check the time so you’ll know when the first symptoms appeared.

-- Sudden numbness or weakness in arms, legs or face
+- Numbness or weakness in arms, legs or face

-- Sudden vision issues- in one or both eyes
+- Vision issues- in one or both eyes

-- Sudden balance issues, difficulty walking or a fall for no apparent reason
+- Balance issues, difficulty walking or a fall for no apparent reason

 - Sudden severe headache that does not stop